lumeland/lume.land/cms/configuration/storage.md

 export default cms;
 ```

-LumeCMS support the following storage methods:
+LumeCMS support the following storages:

+## Lume sites

+For sites built with Lume, **you don't have to customize the storage,** because
+Lume automatically register the `src` filesystem storage pointing to the `src`
+folder of your site.

 ## File system

-To define filesystem storage in your config file, just import the storage class
+To define a filesystem storage in your config file, import the class and
-and register it with a name.
-For example, let's register a file system storage
+register it with a name.
+For example, let's register a file system storage under
-under the name "my_files":
+the name "my_files":

 ```ts
 import lumeCMS from "lume_cms/mod.ts";